-Trish’s response: A self-managed (DIY) super fund can invest in all types of property, including residential, commercial, industrial, and listed and unlisted property investment vehicles.
-There are some special rules, peculiar to super, that may affect how you use a property bought via a self-managed super fund (SMSF).
+A: A self-managed (DIY) super fund can invest in all types of property, including residential, commercial, industrial, and listed and unlisted property investment funds.
+There are some special rules, peculiar to super, that may affect how you use a property bought via a self-managed super fund.

-Although super funds are not permitted to directly borrow (except for two exceptions relating to share settlements and benefit payments), it is possible to purchase a property that is partly financed using personal borrowings.
-Another way that is becoming increasingly popular is to indirectly borrow via a limited recourse borrowing arrangement.
+Although super funds are not permitted to directly borrow (except for two exceptions relating to share settlements and benefit payments), it is possible to purchase a property that is partly financed using personal borrowings (you will need to seek advice for how this can be done).

-If anyone running a SMSF is considering investing in property and using any form of indirect borrowing, including structures that utilise personal borrowings, then advice from an accountant and/or other adviser who know about the DIY super rules is essential.
+If anyone running a SMSF is considering investing in property and using any form of indirect borrowing, including structures that utilise personal borrowings, then advice from an accountant and/or other adviser who know about the SMSF rules is essential.

-Note: If the trustees of your SMSF are considered entering a limited recourse borrowing arrangement to buy a property or any other type of asset, then ensure you follow the super rules.
-The ATO has also produced an excellent collection of Q and As on limited recourse borrowing arrangements: see Limited recourse borrowing arrangements by self-managed super funds – questions and answers.
+Note: If the trustees of your SMSF are considering entering a limited recourse borrowing arrangement to buy a property or any other type of asset, then ensure you follow the super rules.

 For more information on property and super, see SuperGuide articles: